mollymca/WRFHydro/README.md

 Meta-repository for the WRFHydro modeling ecosystem

 ## What is WRF-Hydro?
-Some boiler plate about WRFHydro and assosciated tools
+Some boiler plate about WRFHydro and assosciated tools, including links to our NCAR project page for complete information

 ## Official repositories
 |Repository|Description|Support status